anilesio/anilesio/README.md

 - 🔭 I’m currently working on Banking Systems
 - 🌱 I’m currently study Economy and Finance
-- 💼 Front-end Developer with some Back-end Skills
+- 💼 I'm a Front-end Developer with some Back-end Skills
 - 🤔 Exploring new technologies and developing software solutions

 <h3>🛠 Tech Stack</h3>